tc-tommo/workout-mate/README.md

 ## Main Features

+### Load from Spreadsheet
+- [ ] Users can load a workout from a spreadsheet
+- [ ] Parse the spreadsheet and flexible/custom quantities like metrics

 ### Home Screen
 - [x] Grid layout of cards representing different workout categories
 - [x] Categories in the example data include: Beginner, Intermediate, Advanced, Tumbler, Plyo, etc.